 Overview

 In a client host, the VHCI (Virtual Host Controller Interface) driver is implemented as a USB host controller driver.
 The VHCI driver emulates a real USB host controller interface for virtual attachment/detachment, enumeration and initialization of remote USB devices.
-It encapsulates USB request blocks and then transmits USB/IP packets to remote server hosts.
+It encapsulates USB request blocks and then transmits USB/IP requests to remote server hosts.
 In a server host, the Stub driver is implemented as a USB per-device driver.
-The Stub driver decapsulates USB/IP packets into USB requests and then submit them to real USB devices.
+The Stub driver decapsulates USB/IP requests into USB requests and then submit them to real USB devices.

 usbip-design